 What did Owen Paterson do?
-Tory sleaze row explained
+Tory lobbying scandal explained

 What did Owen Paterson do?
 Everything you need to know about Tory lobbying scandal

-Boris Johnson’s government is mired in sleaze claims after No 10 tried to save Conservative Party MP Owen Paterson from suspension while seeking to rip up the Commons disciplinary process.
+The episode threw Boris Johnson’s government into turmoil, as the then-prime minister tried to overhaul the misconduct system to save his MP from suspension.

-On Thursday Mr Paterson dramatically resigned as an MP after Mr Johnson U-turned and allowed a fresh vote on his suspension over a breach in lobbying rules, and retreated on plans to rewrite conduct rules.
+Mr Paterson has now lodged a formal complaint with the European Court of Human Rights (ECHR) claiming the standards investigation had “damaged his good reputation” and was “not fair in many basic respects”.

 So what was the Tory MP found to have done wrong?
-Why did the government U-turn?
-And how do the parties now agree on a disciplinary procedure following the saga described by Labour as a “sleazy mess”?
+Why did the government try to save him?
+And why did the episode draw accusations of sleaze from opposition parties?

 What did Owen Paterson do?